adambaranec/amp-sender/README.md

 # Amp Sender
-Bridge between sound and visualizations
+Sound agent for your visualizations

 ## What the hell is that?
-It is an app who sends volume of sound from your input device in realtime.
+It is an app which records a sound input and then its results create a basis for animations.
-Therefore it is a great tool to make reactive visualizations only with the help of a sender.
+Therefore it is a great tool for getting the parameter to make animation changes according to current sound in visual art.

 [Find out more](TUTORIAL.md).